Depression affects as many as 1 in 5 people in the world (1).

-The brain also is protected by the blood-brain-barrier that can also become “leaky” just like the gut.
+The brain also is protected by the blood-brain barrier and can also become “leaky” just like the gut.
 When you have a leaky gut, you have a “leaky brain”.
-The brain is susceptible to the insults despite normally being protected.
+The brain is susceptible to insults despite normally being protected.

 Autoimmunity and Depression:

 A Danish prospective population study followed 145,217 individuals with depression and found that they had a 25% relative risk increase for a range of autoimmune diseases (17).

 Autoimmunity is inherently linked with a leaky gut.
 When the body is concerned with proteins from food, toxins, and wastes – it can confuse them with healthy tissue including the brain and nervous system.